Duke-QCD/hic/doc/index.rst

 .. note::

    The user guide is a work in progress, and some sections are incomplete.
-   More examples and information will be added over time.
+   More examples and visualizations will be added over time.

 .. toctree::
    :maxdepth: 2